nest/nestml/doc/nestml_language/nestml_language_concepts.rst

    \frac{dx}{dt} = -\frac{x}{\tau} + \mathrm{spikes\_in}(t)

-If ``x`` is a real number, then the units here are consistent (in 1/s).
+If ``x`` is a real number, then the units here are consistent (in 1/s) on left- and right-hand side of the equation.
 This can be written in NESTML as:

 .. code-block:: nestml